sumowll/BD4H-Bootcamp/web/dl-setup.md

 - Scratch Pads
 	- Temporary folder for guests.

 You can find the same notebook files used in the entire tutorials in `Deep Learning Labs` folder.
-Also, you can try to practice by yourself with creating a new file in `Scratch Pads` folder.
-Please note that we will clean up `Scratch Pads` folder occasionally without any notice.
+Also, you can use `Scratch Pads` folder as your temporary storage.
+Please create a subfolder with a name `YOUR-GT-ACCOUNT` under `Scratch Pads` if you want to create a new notebook file for your own practice.
+Please note that we could clean up `Scratch Pads` folder occasionally without any notice.

 ## Native
 You can also use your native local machine as your environment if you want to.